SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/07-Homework.md

 ## Submit

-You must submit your solution in the form of a `.zip` archive.
+You should submit your solution in the form of a `.zip` archive.

 # Example